 This post includes affiliate links.

 This Small Tissue Pouch is super adorable, fast and easy to make.
 In fact, all you need to know is how to crochet single crochets.
+This pattern is not only a free pattern, but it is also available as a pdf download.
+I love making this Small Tissue Pouch for all my relatives as presents for birthdays or special holidays.

 Wouldn’t this small tissue pouch not be perfect for kids when they go back to school?
 Make it in a different color so boys are happy too, or go crazy an make it in neon colors for girls.
 I can see this even be great in rainbow colors (one color per row).